azerfer/PESBUK-BERHASIL/README.md

 # Socio crypto project

-Welcome o Socio Crypto project
+Welcome to Socio Crypto project
 The idea is simple, we use crypto as tip/donate/transaction

 latest version: Ver 0.0.2